silverwind/dotfiles/README.md

 # dotfiles

 My personal dotfiles.
-Use `install.sh` to install them (replacing all conflicting files) and also install vim/nvim plugins.
+Use `install.sh` to install all dotfiles (replacing all conflicting files), vim/nvim plugins and zplug plugins.